Un1q32/iphoneports/README.md

 # iPhonePorts build system

-> Package build scripts for every package in iPhonePorts
+> iPhonePorts package build scripts

+## Setup

+You will need an iPhonePorts toolchain to use the build scripts in this repo, you can build one with https://github.com/OldWorldOrdr/ios-toolchain-build.

 ## Usage